Angel-ML/angel/docs/programmers_guide/spark_on_angel_programing_guide_en.md

 ```

 ## Initializing Spark on Angel

-Start Spark and initialize SparkSession first, then start PSContext through SparkSession.
-Set all config parameters for Spark and Angel PS to `builder`, and Angel PS will get the configuration information from SparkConf.
+To run an application of Spark-on-Angel, we should first start the Spark application and launch the servers of Angel.
+Hence, first we start Spark by the SparkSession (or SparkContext), and then start Angel servers with the ``PSContext`` class.

 ```scala
 // Initialize Spark